 Hot from the pot this week are recommendations from the Kenya's Distributed Ledger and Artificial Intelligence Task Force report which concludes that blockchain and AI, alongside other technologies, can help Kenya deal with runaway corruption, land fraud, election fraud and improve a host of other processes in the public and private service sectors as well as governance.

-The task force, which was appointed last year by ICT Cabinet Secretary Joe Mucheru under direction of presidency to investigate the impacts and influences of blockchain and AI to help Kenya respond from a point of information, finally handed its report to the Information Communications and Technology Cabinet Secretary Joe Mucheru yesterday.
+The task force, which was appointed last year by ICT Cabinet Secretary Joe Mucheru under the direction of the presidency to investigate the impacts and influences of blockchain and AI to help Kenya respond from a point of information, finally handed its report to the Information Communications and Technology Cabinet Secretary Joe Mucheru yesterday.

 The Cabinet Secretary, who said had previously been sued for not releasing the report, noted that it was a report he felt comfortable forwarding to the President "knowing that it covers the many important areas that we as a country must address for technology to move us forward."
-He said blockchain and AI provides "an unprecedented level of integrity, security and reliability to the information it manages, reducing the risks associated with having a single point of failure."
+He said blockchain and AI provide "an unprecedented level of integrity, security, and reliability to the information it manages, reducing the risks associated with having a single point of failure."

 Mr Mucheru said he was excited by some of the recommendations of the report such as using AI and blockchain to host electronic elections in 2022 because it would mean that "by midnight of the Election Day we can know who has won."
 Which will be great if it comes to pass, he said.